The best puppy food for Boxers is designed to promote healthy growth and development.

 Otherwise, the hard kibble has another perk – it helps keep your puppy’s teeth clean!

-Royal Canin Breed Health Nutrition Boxer Puppy Dry Dog Food.
-Royal Canin has created a dry puppy kibble with the nutritional needs of boxers in mind.
+Royal Canin Breed Health Nutrition Boxer Puppy Dry Dog Food is a dry puppy kibble with the nutritional needs of boxers in mind.

 This food features 28 percent protein, plus added L-carnitine, prebiotics, vitamins and minerals.